DemiCloud/simple-package-manager/README.md

 ### Contribution check-list

-1. Has the maintenaince team accepted your issue and sanctioned a forth-coming pull request?
+1. Has the maintenance team accepted your issue and sanctioned a forth-coming pull request?
 2. Does your commit add a single feature?
 3. Is the commit message descriptive, and helpful?
 4. If the contribution is complex, is it well documented for future maintainers?
-5. Does the new functionality use the logging system to ensure runtime logging verbosity can be acheived if desired?
+5. Does the new functionality use the logging system to ensure run-time logging verbosity can be achieved if desired?
 6. Do variables names clearly express their purpose?
 7. Do the linting and code-quality tools report zero warnings and errors?